 Combine a little bit of turmeric with hot water, and then gargle the mixture to clear and heal the sinuses at the same time.

 10. Supplement with Coconut Oil

-Food alone may not be enough to get rid of the symptoms of your seasonal allergies and infections.
+Food alone may not be enough to get rid of the symptoms of your seasonal allergies and infections. e may not be enough to get rid of the symptoms of your seasonal allergies and infections.
+When it comes to sinus problems the foods you eat are just as important as the foods you don’t eat.
+Other lifestyle factors such as regular exercise and staying hydrated can all help prevent sinus problems and leave you feeling clearer.
 Try these easy activities to stay decongested and breathing fine even when sinus infections are at their worst:

 1. Avoid Dairy Products

 Dairy products are some of the most common foods that cause congestion.
 You should be avoiding dairy if you’re prone to sinus infections as dairy can thicken mucus and promote microbial growth.
 Cutting out dairy can make a significant difference with sinus problems for some people.

 This especially applies to people who are currently experiencing nasal congestion and sinus pressure problems.

 Exercise improves circulation, moves lymph fluid, aids the immune system, and increases mucus production.